celtic knot :~.

 different essential oils;

-great place to look for recipes.
+henna artists are the best resources to look for recipes.

 Once mixed, you need to let it sit for a few hours (moroccan)

 to several hours or overnight before putting it in a

 into cones (which I've used and love but haven't

 made).
 It benefits from heat, so having it under a